Flathead Ford V8

 1932-1938 Ford Flathead V8

 The first-design flathead Ford V8 engines had 21 cylinder-head studs and are known as "21 stud" motors.
+The bell housing was cast as part of the block.
 Until mid 1936, poured Babbit main-bearings were used.
-The bell housing was cast into the back of the block, These early blocks are hard to upgrade but are highly prized by collector car restorers.

 Several issues plagued the early Ford flathead blocks, including overheating, casting porosity and cracking near the valve ports.
 Early flathead Ford V8 water pumps were actually Model A units, designed to fit the new engine to save cost and retooling.